Friday, December 21, 2018

 With a deafening roar, the pillars gave way and the building came down.

 Tempus Far-Stepped away as far as he could, into the cold night air.
 He was aware, in the back of his mind, that he was alone now, again.
-His friends were gonecrushed beneath countless tonnes of broken flowstone, twisted metal, and other debris.
+His friends were gonecrushed beneath countless tons of broken flowstone, twisted metal, and other debris.
 But he couldn't think about that right now.
 The whole city was crashing down around him.
 Nowhere was safe.
 He Far-Stepped from one precarious perch to the next, trying to reach stable ground.

 A second tunneling creature burst up from the earth, its body crackling with stored lightning.
 Before Tempus could react, the creature released its energy, catching him fully with the blast.